 - The data function needs some TLC in general.
 Perhaps it wasn’t managed well, so teams are working in disconnected silos that lead to contradictory reporting.
 This causes people to distrust the data and question its accuracy.
 From there, people might even say, “Screw it,” and make business decisions based on instincts and hunches. 😱

-In any of the above situations, it makes sense that someone with your business acumen and skillset could be called on to take over data analytics and business intelligence.
-You’re probably a leader who’s comfortable working across departments and navigating complicated situations.
+In any of the above situations, it makes sense that someone with the right business acumen and semi-technical skillset could be called on to take over data analytics and business intelligence.
+If you've recently been tasked with data-related responsibilities, you're probably a leader who’s comfortable working across departments and navigating complex situations.